FAQs for Students

 Students of institutions that are part of the University Partnership Program receive free general admission and discounts for specially ticketed exhibitions, with ID.
 Participating colleges and universities:

-• University of Houston – School of Art
+- University of Houston School of Art (Main Campus)

-Admission is always free to the Hirsch Library, Cullen Sculpture Garden, MFA Café, MFA Shop, and Glassell School exhibitions.
+Admission is always free to the Hirsch Library; Cullen Sculpture Garden; The Brown Foundation, Inc. Plaza; BBVA Roof Garden; MFA Café; and MFA Shop.
 Learn more about ways to visit for free.

 Where can I find information for my assignment?

 There are several ways to find information about artists and works of art, and to do general art research.
 Make an appointment with the Hirsch Library, and a helpful research librarian can help you find everything you need among the thousands of resources available.
 You may also browse the online catalog, as well as access information about the MFAH Archives, which keeps records including correspondence, photographs, architectural drawings, newspaper clippings, and audio recordings.

 The Museum also offers a wide array of resources to help you in the Kinder Foundation Education Center, which is in the lower level of the Caroline Wiess Law Building.
 You may also explore its online resources.

 Research opportunities are available in many different locations at the Museum.

 Stop by the MFA Café in the Beck Building, or visit the daily food truck.
 Please remember that food and beverages are not allowed in the galleries.